Teaching

 * team taught

-Pittsburgh Studio XIII, LArch 414, Spring 2023, Coraopolis, PA, Coraopolis Community Development Corp., through the Penn State Center
+Pittsburgh Studio XIII, LArch 414, Spring 2023, Coraopolis, PA; with The Coraopolis Community Development Corp. and Coraopolis Youth Creations, through the Penn State Center Pittsburgh

-Pittsburgh Studio XII, LArch 414, Spring 2021, Triboro EcoDistrict: Millvale, Etna, and Sharpsburg and Allegheny Land Trust, through the Penn State Center
+Pittsburgh Studio XII, LArch 414, Spring 2021, Triboro EcoDistrict; with Millvale, Etna, and Sharpsburg and Allegheny Land Trust, through the Penn State Center

 Pittsburgh Studio X, LArch 414, Fall 2018, The Strip District neighborhood; with Strip District Neighbors and Clean Sweep; through the Penn State Center

-Pittsburgh Studio VIII, LArch 414, Fall 2016, with Beechview and West End neighborhoods; through the Penn State Center
+Pittsburgh Studio VIII, LArch 414, Fall 2016; with Beechview and West End neighborhood associations; through the Penn State Center

-Heritage Plaza - Altoona, LArch 312*, Community/Site Design Studio, Spring 2016, with several community organizations in downtown Altoona, PA
+Heritage Plaza Design, LArch 312 Community/Site Design Studio*, Spring 2016; with the City of Altoona, PA and several community organizations

 Pittsburgh Studio V, LArch 414, Fall 2012, Wilkinsburg and Northside neighborhoods; with Wilkinsburg Community Development Corp. and Northside groups; through the Penn State Center